JonahsOrg/workflows/README.md

   - [ ] if core - detect all the submodules
     - [ ] run a build command for each compiled to one app
 - [ ] figure out a way to do hot fixes / bug fixes -- don't really like having a specific status/column for them
 - [ ] ?
-Use a json file to manage the labels for a repo
-- [ ] ?
-Set success output variables on the steps that I can check to create a success comment
+Use success output variables from the steps that checks before attaching a label to mark it ready / failed
+  - [ ] if failed attach a comment describing what failed
-- [ ] Set output variables on the pull request and issue ticket that I can use to link them together with comments
+- [x] Set output variables on the pull request and issue ticket that I can use to link them together with comments
   - [ ] ---or--- figure out a way to actually link the pr and issue tickets (probably with the branch somehow)
-- [ ] Add in error handling
-  - [ ] Create outputs for the actions indicating whether or not they were successful
 - [ ] add error handling to set-status for when an issue is not linked to a project
 - [ ] Create an action that deletes linked branches, pull requests, etc when the issue is something'd for ez clean up